uochoteco/CameraProject/README.md

-# HandTracking-SphereCreation
+# CameraProject
-This program uses hand tracking and camera to first assign hands to hand one and hand two.
-Then by drawing a circle with hand one you can create a circle by moving hand two away from the point of origin of when the circle was drawn.
-By using the distance it can make a diameter for a sphere.
+This program uses JPanel to make a camera window where you can take photos and videos and save both to your computer.
+You can take a picture by pressing space then save it by pressing space on its window again.
+It will be saved to the folder picFolder.
+You can also take videos bby pressing v to begin recording and pressing v again on the video window to stop recordeing.
+After that you can press space to save that video